amirlab/MMP23S/specdram.md

 ### outputPrecision

 The simulation specification `outputPrecision` is a scalar of type `integer` representing the precision (i.e., the number of significant digits) of the real and complex numbers in the output simulation files.
 Any positive integer is acceptable as the input value of `outputPrecision`.
 However, any digits of the output real numbers beyond the actual accuracy of floating-point numbers (e.g., ~16 digits of significance for 64-bit `real`) will be meaningless and random.
 Set this variable to the precision of the requested floating point precision in the simulation (or to larger values) if full reproducibility of the simulation is needed in the future.
 However, keep in mind that higher precisions result in larger-size output files.
 This variable is ignored for binary output (if any occurs during the simulation).
 The binary output files preserve the full precision of numbers.
-The default value is `18`.
+The default value depends on the `real` precision, e.g., `18`.

 ### outputReportPeriod